JonParvez/TablesComparer/README.md

       * It will insert around 100 records in those two tables

 ## After Running the Application
-There are three ways to provide the required input in the application:
+There are **three** ways to provide the required input in the application, You can follow any way instructed below:

 **1. Run the application and there will be reader in the console for the inputs**